uwuclxdy/uwuweb/checklist.md

 - [x] CSRF tokens on all forms.
 - [x] Input sanitization helpers in `includes/functions.php`.
 - [x] Seed demo data script (`db/seed_demo.sql`).

+## Architecture Alignment Tasks

+- [x] Verify header documentation in all source files follows the format specified in architecture-outline.md section 10 (short description, function list with descriptions).
+- [x] Ensure dashboard.php correctly displays role-specific widgets and links based on the user's role as specified in architecture-outline.md section 5.
+- [ ] Verify all class_average_dashboard feature implementations match the access levels in the Feature-Access Matrix (section 3).
+- [ ] Check all forms to ensure they include CSRF tokens as per security notes in section 8.
+- [ ] Audit all database access to ensure prepared PDO statements are used consistently throughout the codebase.
+- [ ] Review student/parent views to ensure they match read-only access levels defined in the Feature-Access Matrix.
+- [ ] Test and verify session timeout functionality works as expected (30 min as per section 8).
+- [ ] Document the additional features not explicitly mentioned in architecture-outline.md (justification system files).